UU-ER/AdOpT-NET0/docs/source/model_solution/scaling.rst

     RHS range        [1e+00, 1e+03]

-To solve the unscaled model, we specify global scaling factors in the configuration:
+To solve a scaled model, we specify global scaling factors in the configuration:

 .. testcode::